rachelhotpot/CHATDB-FOR-LARGE-SCALE-ENTERTAINMENT-DATASETS/README.md

 # OpenAI API Keys
 For privacy and security reasons, we have not attached the API keys used in the Github.
-However, we have added comments in the code indicating when to use your personal API key.
+However, we have added comments in the code indicating when to use your personal API key to replace the variable OPENAI_API_KEY.